Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 If this player, by the end of the round, has managed to capture all four cards of the Triplet's month, then they are paid 1 *kan* by each opponent.

+> Sometimes, a *liability* rule is applied: If one of the opponents willingly placed the final month card on the field to be captured, then that opponent pays 2 *kan*, and the other pays nothing.
+{.is-info}

 ### Escape
 *Escape* [抜け役 - ぬけやく, *nukeyaku*] is available to any player who claimed a Group B teyaku other than *One Bright*.

 If this player, by the end of the round, has managed to capture 89 or more total card points, then they are paid 1 *kan* by each opponent.

+# End of the Game
+The game proceeds for as many rounds as were agreed upon- typically 12.
+Once all the rounds have been played, the player with the highest total score is the winner.

+# Dekiyaku

 # Card Values